 Research Programs

-We are fortunate at UCLA that the Medical School, the College of Letters and Sciences, the Dental School, the School of Public Health and the School of Nursing are all located on a single campus, along with both our children's hospital and main hospital.
+We are fortunate at UCLA that the Medical School, the College of Letters and Sciences, the Dental School, the School of Public Health, the School of Nursing, the School of Engineers, and others are all located on a single campus, along with both our children's hospital and main hospital.
 Select faculty from these academic units are members of the Cancer Center, as are a number of full-time faculty at our affiliated institutions.

 Cancer and Stem Cell Biology